-- sealed, but during the transit, foreign material may be introduced into the bore. - 2.4 Install the valve in line with either end upstream. - 2.4.1 If equipped, confirm Male NPT threads on piping to be assembled to the valve meet the gauging specifications of ASME B1.20.1 (NPT) or B1.20.3 (NPTF). - 2.4.2 Before assembling the pipe and valve, apply pipe dope or PTFE tape to the threads on the pipe.
+- sealed, but during the transit, foreign material may be introduced into the bore. - 2.4 Install valve in line with either end upstream. - 2.4.1 Confirm Male NPT threads on piping to be assembled to the valve meet the gauging specifications of ANSI B1.20.1 or ASME B1.20.3. - 2.4.2 Before assembling the pipe and valve, apply pipe dope or PTFE tape to the threads on the pipe.
 Thread the pipe into the valve end connections by hand first, and then use a standard pipe wrench to toque the threads.
 An adjustable wrench should be used on the flats of the valve, not a pipe wrench.

-NOTE: Make sure that the valve and pipeline are aligned accurately.
+NOTE: Make sure that valve and pipeline are aligned accurately.
 Thread sealant/lubricant is required to establish a seal between the piping threads and valve threads.
 It will not be possible to establish a leak-free seal without thread sealant.